 This is where antioxidants fit in.
 Antioxidants sacrifice themselves to free radicals, and give them their missing electron, turning them back into a stable atom.
 This prevents free radical damage to other molecules within the cell.

-Unfortunately, as we get older, our body’s ability to produce these natural antioxidants decreases.
+Unfortunately, as we get older, or when we are unwell, our body’s ability to produce these natural antioxidants decreases.
 Free radicals left unchecked cause more and more damage to our cells.
 Not having enough antioxidants in your body to counteract the effects of free radicals can lead to a state called oxidative stress.

-Along with a healthy diet and exercise, MitoQ® can help reduce that long-term damage inflicted on your cells by free radicals.
+Along with a healthy diet and regular exercise, MitoQ® can help support your body’s natural ability to counteract free radical damage.

 Electron shell http://en.wikipedia.org/wiki/Electron_shell

 Littarru GP, Tiano.
 Bioenergetic and antioxidant properties of coenzyme Q10: recent developments.
 Mol Biotechnol.
 2007 Sep;37(1):31-7. www.ncbi.nlm.nih.gov/pubmed/17914161

 Redox reactions.
 Wiley. http://www.wiley.com/college/boyer/0470003790/reviews/redox/redox.htm